ALMS1: Gene

-The gene is located on the short arm of chromosome 2 (2p13.2) on the plus (Watson) strand.
-It is 224,161 bases in length organised into 23 exons.
+The ALMS1 gene is located on the short arm of chromosome 2 (2p13.2) on the plus (Watson) strand.
+It is 224,161 bases in length organized into 23 exons.
 The encoded protein has 4,167 amino acids and molecular weight of 460,937 Da.
 Three isoforms are known.
 Mutations associated with disease are usually found in exons 8, 10 and 16.

 Tissue and subcellular distribution

 The gene is expressed in fetal tissues including the aorta, brain, eye, kidney, liver, lung, olfactory bulb, pancreas, skeletal muscle, spleen and testis.
 The protein is found in the cytoplasm, centrosome, cell projections and cilium basal body.
 During mitosis it localizes to both spindle poles.

 Structure

-The protein has a large tandem-repeat domain comprising 34 imperfect repetitions of 47 amino acids as well as additional low complexity regions.
+The ALMS1 protein is relatively large and consists of 4,169 amino acids.

+The ALMS1 protein contains the following domains: